Thundereggs - Oregon

 Common public fossil collecting areas include the Oregon Coast, Wheeler High School Fossil Beds, Delintment Lake, and Beulah Lake.

-The majority of rock and mineral collecting sites are lying on the federal lands managed by BLM (Bureau of Land Management) or U.S. Forest Service.
+Most collecting sites are located on federal lands managed by the Bureau of Land Management (BLM) or the U.S. Forest Service.

-The collection of agates on the beaches is limited to one gallon per day and three gallons per year.
+Beaches: Agate collection is limited to one gallon per day and three gallons per year.

 Items May Not Be Collected

-Caution: Abandoned mine sites are unstable and extremely dangerous.
-Rotten timber, open shafts, poisonous gases, insufficient oxygen can be lethal.
-Never attempt to enter and explore abandoned mines.
+Safety Notice: Abandoned mine sites are extremely dangerous.
+Unstable ground, rotten timbers, open shafts, poisonous gases, and low oxygen levels can be deadly.
+Never enter abandoned mine

 DISCLAIMER

-Currently, this map is incomplete but new rockhounding sites and related details will be added in the future.
+This map is currently incomplete; additional sites and details will be added in the future.

 You May Also Like